soywod/react-pin-field/README.md

 and the total length of the pin field.

 You can customize the aria-label string by passing your own function.
-This can be useful for site internationalisation (i18n) or simply if you want to describe each input with differently.
+This can be useful for: i) site internationalisation (i18n); ii) simply describing each input with different semantics than the ones provided by `react-pin-field`.

 ### Events